 - equipment MED certified by other EU notified body

-- equipment currently neither certified by DNV nor any other UK or EU approved body
+- equipment currently neither certified by DNV nor any other UK or EU approved body are welcome.

 References to UK regulations:

 - Merchant Shipping (Marine Equipment) Regulations 2016 SI 2016/1025

 This regulation implements Directive 2014/90/EU on marine equipment, which provides for the uniform application of international standards for equipment placed on ships registered in the European Union and the enforcement of those standards.
 This is achieved in the UK by requiring equipment placed on board UK ships to comply with international design, construction and performance standards.

 - As amended by the Merchant Shipping Regulations 2019 SI 2019/470

 The purpose of these regulations is to ensure the UK can continue to comply with its international obligations by applying international standards to marine equipment placed on UK ships and enforcing those standards.